Body, Behavior, Basics

 - Long walks are plenty of exercise for your retired racer.

 - Use extreme caution when entering a dog park.
 Use common sense.
+If your dog is not small animal safe, it is best to avoid dog parks unless there is a separate small dog area.
 If there are dogs who appear to be aggressive, do not enter.
 Never hesitate to ask someone if their dog is friendly.
 A completely enclosed dog park or playing field is the ONLY place where you can let your greyhound off leash.
 NO EXCEPTIONS.

 - Collar (Demonstration)